 Respondents were asked if they had been drunk in the last month.
-Sixteen per cent of students reported being drunk and 12.8% reported being drunk more than once or twice during the last month.
-More females (17.1%) than males (15.1%) reported being drunk in the last month.
+Sixteen per cent of students reported having been drunk in the last month, and 12.8% reported having been drunk more than once or twice during the last month.
+More females (17.1%) than males (15.1%) reported having been drunk in the last month.